-Fully functioning, flatpack shipped shelters designed for easy assembly in town or the remote wilderness
+Flatpack shipped A-Frames and cabins designed for self-assembly in town or the remote wilderness, starting at $21,000

 The IKEA-like concept was first conceived by avid outdoorsman and experienced business developer Wilson Edgar.
 Michael Leckie of Leckie Studio Architecture + Design then joined on to help bring the company to life with extensive knowledge go what it takes to build on remote sites.
 Additionally, Swiss national and celebrated woodworker Cyrill Werlen handles the manufacturing each hut kit.
 So, you’re in good hands.

 Find more cabin kit inspiration from Walden, a new startup out of NYC.